Dominique A: Collaboration and influence

 Dominique A collaborates regularly with other artists and on other projects.
-He has been one of the shaping forces of Françoiz Breut's career, writing many of her songs since her début in 1997.
+He has been one of the shaping forces of his former girlfriend and French pop star Françoiz Breut's career, writing many of her songs since her début in 1997.
 He has also composed several songs for Jeanne Balibar's second album, Slalom Dale and wrote Où est la ville ? for Jane Birkin's 2006 album, Fictions.
 He has also sung the song Veruca Salt et Frank Black in trio with Keren Ann and Vincent Delerm on the latter's second album, Kensington Square.

 Dominique A has inspired and influenced many artists.
 He has influenced many instrumentalist artists, such as Yann Tiersen and the electro band, Oslo Telescopic, who named one of their albums The Dominique O Project.
 Lyrically, his movement away from the constraints of chanson moved many others- including Miossec, Holden and Arman Méliès – by showing them that it was possible to make music that reflected their tastes and feelings using French.